kithekadk/kithekadk/README.md

 - 🔭 Find me on <a href="https://www.linkedin.com/in/daniel-kakinyi-70a8b6222/">LinkedIn</a>

-- 🌱 I’m currently learning Flutter
+- 🌱 I’m ever learning

 - ❓ I talk _script👌